Bubblr-Inc/ai-vault-aws-installation/README.md

 | PostGres DataBase | A postgres database for the AI Vault containers to store data |

 ```
-_Note_ You may choose to use a classic load balancer, traefik or Nginx load balancer for the Ingress, you may use your own managed Postgres or Kubernetes on bare EC2
+_Note_ You may choose to use a classic load balancer, traefik or Nginx load balancer for the Ingress,
+and you may use your own managed Postgres or Kubernetes on raw EC2.
+However this is not covered in this guide.
 ```

 If you have these already prepared you may skip to the _Installation of the Helm chart_ section, otherwise continue to the